coderabbitai/coderabbit-docs/docs/guides/tools/ruff.md

 title: Ruff
 sidebar_label: Ruff
 description: CodeRabbit's guide to Ruff.
-sidebar_position: 1
+sidebar_position: 2
 ---

-Ruff is a linter and code formatter for Python.
+[Ruff](https://docs.astral.sh/ruff/) is a linter and code formatter for Python.

+## Files

+Ruff will run on files with the following extensions:

+- `.py`

 ## Settings